 |Longevity||8 – 10 years||20 – 30 years|

 Pavers may incur a higher upfront cost for the installation, however, with its low maintenance, ease of repair, durability and unique design options, it may well be worth the investment.
 Interlock not only adds curb appeal but will increase your property value.
+If you want to learn more about interlock pavers, read our article “All You Need to Know About Interlock Pavers”.

 At Markstone Landscaping, we have specialized interlock paver installers who have years of experience in producing unique and durable interlock driveways.
 Our well defined process allows us to deliver our services in an effective and transparent manner.
 Call us today for a free consultation & estimate and let us create the interlock driveway of your dreams.